This casual casserole is a cross between chili and spaghetti.

 Cook ground beef in 10-inch skillet over medium-high heat, stirring occasionally, 4-6 minutes or until browned.
 Drain off fat.
 Add onion, chili powder and salt; continue cooking, stirring occasionally, 4-5 minutes or until onion is softened.
 Spoon beef mixture into prepared baking dish.

-Combine vegetable juice, beans, tomatoes, pasta and Worcestershire sauce in large bowl.
+Combine vegetable juice, beans, tomatoes, pasta and Worcestershire sauce in bowl.
 Pour bean mixture over beef mixture in baking dish.
 Cover tightly with aluminum foil; bake 50-60 minutes or until pasta is tender.
 Uncover; top with cheese.
 Continue baking 5-10 minutes.

 So easy and tasty!
 I made a bigger batch because I had a full pound of ground beef and didn't want it to go bad.
 Because it was such a big batch I had to cook it longer, around 1.5 hours.
 I also made sure to add a little extra of everything else.
 My husband and I ate this for 3 days lunch and/or dinner and we did not get sick of it.
 I served it with cornbread.
 This is going in my favorite recipe book, loved it.